1EdTech/openbadges-specification/ob_v3p0/integrity.md

 - \`UTF8(STRING)\` - denotes the octets of the UTF-8 [[RFC3629]] representation of STRING, where STRING is a sequence of Unicode [[UNICODE]] characters.
 - The concatenation of two values A and B is denoted as \`A || B\`.

-The steps to sign and encode the credential or presentation as a Compact JWS are shown below:
+The steps to sign and encode the credential as a Compact JWS are shown below:

 <ol>
   <li type="A">Encode the JOSE Header as \`BASE64URL(UTF8(JOSE Header))\`.</li>